The Membership in Bydgoszcz Industrial Cluster

 ✅ Terekas / FlexBlow

-Cluster members looking for consolidated solutions to tackle challenges
+Cluster members looking for solutions

 In the recent general meeting of the Plastics Cluster members, companies shared their current experiences and discussed prospects for the near future.